 There are two fellowship opportunities in sleep medicine and surgery available for trainees from US and Canadian otolaryngology – head and neck surgery programs.
 A one-year non-accredited Sleep Surgery fellowship offers intensive training in adult sleep surgery.
-LAC+USC Medical Center, Keck Hospital of USC and Children’s Hospital Los Angeles (CHLA) support two positions in an ACGME-accredited fellowship in sleep medicine, offering comprehensive training in adult and pediatric sleep medicine.
+Los Angeles General Medical Center, Keck Hospital of USC and Children’s Hospital Los Angeles (CHLA) support two positions in an ACGME-accredited fellowship in sleep medicine, offering comprehensive training in adult and pediatric sleep medicine.

 Sleep Surgery Fellowship

 This fellowship is designed to train academic sleep surgeons through a combination of clinical care, research training, and formal didactic lectures.
 The fellowship experience provides exposure to a broad spectrum of adult sleep surgery evaluation and procedure techniques.
 The Fellow will be appointed as an Instructor in the USC Caruso Department of Otolaryngology – Head & Neck Surgery.
 Fellows interested in clinical or translational research may enroll in a research training course offered through the Departments of Preventive Medicine and Otolaryngology – Head & Neck Surgery.
 Sleep surgery fellowships are not accredited by the ACGME.
 This one-year fellowship will include training in sleep medicine, but fellows will not be eligible for certification in sleep medicine from the American Board of Medical Specialties.
 There are no specific application deadlines, as applications will be considered on a rolling basis.
 For more information, please contact Eric J. Kezirian, MD, MPH at Eric.Kezirian@med.usc.edu.